Muscle memory for incident stress

 Weaponised data, ten years on: better, worse, and more dangerous than we imagined

-Ten years ago, Nonprofit AF , in Weaponized data: How the obsession with data has been hurting marginalized communities, warned that nonprofits’ data obsession could dehumanise and harm marginalised communities—reducing lived experiences to reductive metrics, ignoring power dynamics, and prioritising funder dashboards.
+Ten years ago, Nonprofit AF , in Weaponized data: How the obsession with data has been hurting marginalized communities, warned that nonprofits’ data obsession could dehumanise and harm marginalised communities, reducing lived experiences to reductive metrics, ignoring power dynamics, and prioritising funder dashboards.
 Now it’s 2025.
-Technology, AI, data regulation, and global politics have transformed—but many threats have only intensified.
+Technology, AI, data regulation, and global politics have changed, but many threats have only intensified.
 What changed?
 What has improved Stronger legal guardrails (sometimes) Since GDPR (2018), Europe and other jurisdictions have enacted data protections that at least nominally strengthen consent and individual’s rights.
 Data-sharing rules and transparency mandates force nonprofits to be somewhat more accountable. ...

 July 29, 2025 · 8 min